2024–25 Manchester City F.C. season: Season run-in

 Three consecutive league victories (against Crystal Palace, Everton and Aston Villa) for the first time since October 2024 in April kept City in the race for Champions League qualification.

 On 27 April, the Blues beat Nottingham Forest 2–0 at Wembley Stadium with goals from Rico Lewis and Joško Gvardiol to qualify for their third consecutive FA Cup final where they would meet Crystal Palace.

 On 17 May, Palace secured their first-ever major trophy with a 1–0 victory over City in the 2025 FA Cup final at Wembley.
 Eberechi Eze scored the decisive goal in the 16th minute, finishing a well-crafted counterattack set up by Daniel Muñoz.
 Despite City's dominance in possession, Palace goalkeeper Dean Henderson, who had avoided an early red card when he handled the ball outside his area to thwart a Haaland one-on-one chance, emerged as a hero, saving a penalty from Omar Marmoush and making key stops throughout the match.
 City's frustration grew as they failed to claim major domestic silverware for the first time since the 2016–17 season.

 The final home game against Bournemouth on 20 May was notable for a stunning goal of the season from Marmoush, the long-awaited return of Rodri from his injury and the final home appearance of Kevin De Bruyne who was honoured in a presentation after the game.

 A run of 10 unbeaten league games ensured City concluded the 2024–25 Premier League season in third place, securing UEFA Champions League qualification with a 2–0 victory at Fulham on the final day.
+However, their 71 points collected over the season was their worst points haul since 2015–16, and the worst for Pep Guardiola as a manager over a 38-match league season.